Collier & Catchpole is an independent builders’ merchant, with business roots in East Anglia, going back almost 200 years with:

 Our people are what makes us different from the rest; call us or pop in and see for yourself.

-Collier & Catchpole is an independent builders’ merchant, with business roots in East Anglia, going back almost 200 years.
+Collier & Catchpole is an independent builders’ merchant, with business roots in East Anglia, going back over 150 years.

 William Holman (WH) Collier moves to the area from the Collier brick-making business in Reading and founds the Marks Tey brickworks.